milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 *Kai removes his hand from his forehead, revealing a big red mark in the shape of the potato piece.*

-Kai: "How does it look?"
+Kai: "How does it look?
+I'm not bleeding, am I?"

 Annelise: ". . ."

+Akira: ". . ."

 Ingram: ". . ."

 Emi: ". . ."

-Akira: ". . ."

 Kai: "What?
 Why's everyone so quiet?"

 Ingram: ". . .It's nothing.
-Your forehead is fine."
+There's no injuries, your forehead is fine."

-*Ingram places a hand on Kai's shoulder, earning a confused look from him.
-The rest of us avert our eyes from Kai, trying not to bring attention to the newly established birthmark on his head.*
+*Ingram places a hand on Kai's shoulder, earning a confused look from him.*

+*The rest of us avert our eyes from Kai, trying not to bring attention to the newly established birthmark on his head.*

 Akira: "Annelise, how about you let Kai handle the chopping?
 You can help with stirring later on."